pauljeter/pauljeter-astro/src/content/blog/lets-get-started-with-jquery.md

 ## **What Are Some Of The Benefits Of jQuery?**

 Why would you even use a framework of library if there were no benefit that would come from using it?
-Let’s just touch the surface on some of the benefits and features of using the jQuery library.
+Let's just touch the surface on some of the benefits and features of using the jQuery library.

 - It reduces the amount of code that needs to be written compared to pure Javascript, which leads to less development time and more readable code.
 - It is much easier to understand than scripting with pure Javascript.